-17. Soil Erosion and Sediment Controls
+22. Soil Erosion and Sediment Controls.

 a.
-Appropriate soil erosion and sediment controls (hereinafter referred to as "controls") must be used and maintained in effective operating condition during construction.
+Appropriate soil erosion and sediment controls4 (hereinafter referred to as "controls") must be used and maintained in effective operating condition during construction.
 All exposed soil and other fills, as well as any work below the OHW mark or HTL, must be permanently stabilized at the earliest practicable date.
 Permittees are encouraged to perform work within waters of the U.S. during periods of low-flow or no-flow, or during low tides.

-- b.
+b.
 Controls in streams should be installed and removed during the same TOY work window when practicable.
 A PCN is required for controls that encroach: i) >25% of the stream width measured from OHW in non-tidal diadromous streams from March 15 to June 30; or ii) >25% of the waterway width measured from MHW in tidal waters from Feb.
 1 to June 30, or >50% of the waterway width measured from MHW in tidal waters from July 1 to Jan.
 14. This is to protect upstream fish passage.
 Proponents must also maintain downstream fish passage throughout the project.
-These conditions may be modified if specified by the Corps in writing. - c.
+These conditions may be modified if specified by USACE in writing.

+c.
 No dewatering shall occur with direct discharge to waters or wetlands.
-Excess water in isolated work areas shall be pumped or directed to a sedimentation basin, tank or other dewatering structures in an upland area adequately separated from waters or wetlands where suspended solids shall be removed prior to discharge back into waters or wetlands.
-All discharge points back into waters and wetlands shall use appropriate energy dissipaters and erosion and sedimentation control BMPs. - d.
-Controls shall be removed upon completion of work, but not until all exposed soil and other fills, as well as any work waterward of OHW or the HTL, are permanently stabilized at the earliest practicable
+Excess water in isolated work areas shall be pumped or directed to a sedimentation basin, tank or other dewatering structures in an upland area adequately separated from waters or wetlands where